-Easter is a wonderful time for families and children, with Aussies spending around $3 billion each year on holidays, food and drink, and of course, chocolate1!
-On average Australians enjoy 20 Easter eggs each during the Easter period, and for little kiddies, that might be just too much sugar to be healthy2.
+Easter is a wonderful time for families and children, with Aussies spending around $3 billion each year on holidays, food and drink, and of course, chocolate!
+Australians love to enjoy Easter eggs each during the Easter period, but for little kiddies, that might be too much sugar to be healthy.

 Luckily, there are many alternatives to milk chocolate eggs, helping parents to make Easter a fun yet healthy time full of games and excitement.

 You don’t have to cut out all Easter eggs, but it’s a good idea to have a limit in mind before the Easter holiday period so you can plan and negotiate with older kids on their chocolate intake.

 Choose smaller eggs and allocate the same number of eggs to each child.
 If a child finds more than their allotted quota during the hunt, they can share their extra eggs with other kids.

 Alternatively, you can assign a colour or symbol to each child and mark individual eggs with stickers or wrapping paper to make sure every child has the same number of eggs.

 Use delicious and healthful alternatives to chocolate eggs

 You can also encourage kids to eat less sugar by providing delicious alternatives to the tempting array of chocolate bunnies, chocolate eggs, lollies, and other sweets available during Easter.

 Some great ideas that can be included in the Easter egg hunt or as part of a festival meal include the following:

 - Easter bunny veggie tray – Cut out different types of bread to make a bunny, and fill with a tasty dip or decorate with herbs and raisins to make a cute bunny face.
 Surround the bunny with bite-sized vegies for dipping.